-Ted has been involved in magic and theatre for over 30 years.
+Ted is the former Executive Producer and a founder of SSTE.
+He has been involved in magic and theatre for over 40 years.
 He, also, has stage managed, designed sets, has written and produced for Long Island Theatre.
 He has starred in the Long Island premieres of "Greetings" (Mickey) and "Ragtime" (Willy Conklin) as well as world premiere plays such as Cruise to Switzerland.
 His "Storytime Magic" and "The Magic of Thaddeus" has been featured in Fios 1 , LI Parenting and Good Times magazines and he builds many of the illusions you see in his shows.
 He has performed to sell out crowds for years at the Dix Hills Performing Arts Center with his family oriented original magic shows.
-He is a founder of The Parlor of Mystery, Long Island's ONLY ongoing magic show for adults featuring a new shows every month and performs with them regularly.
+He was a founding member of The Parlor of Mystery, Long Island's ONLY ongoing magic show for adults that new shows every month and performed with them regularly.
+He recently finished a very successful run of his new parlour show, Life's Little Mysteries.
 With Deborah, they operated "Partners in Crime", their own murder mystery company for private events and restaurants in the tri-state area and still offer this service to fundraising for local organizations.
-Email us for info on all magic parties.

 Chris has been a part of the Long Island theater scene for more than a dozen years.
 He began his theater career as a contributing playwright for Middle Class American Productions.
 After having several of his one act comedies produced by MCAP, Chris was offered an acting role by the troupe's leader John Blenn.
 Chris accepted the role and has been hooked on acting ever since.
 He went on to appear in many MCAP productions and continued writing for the troupe's American Dating Catastrophes series for many years.
 Chris' MCAP experiences opened the door for him to write and act in other venues as well.
 He later joined the SEE Saw Comedy Improv troupe and quickly became a featured actor and head writer for the company, appearing all over Long Island and New York City.
 Chris continued to write, act, and direct in several Long Island play festivals and took home best actor, best director, and funniest play awards in two Northport based One Act Play Festivals.
 Chris currently works with the Northport based Bare Bones Theater Company where he attended several acting classes and workshops.
 He appeared in the lead role in two of Bare Bones shows, The Pavilion and Scapino! and received great praise for his work in each of those.
 Most recently, Chris' one act play., "Don't Forget to Write" was accepted for production and Chris was asked to direct the 30 minute comedy as well.
 Chris is also thrilled to call South Shore Theater Experience his other home, having worked with Deb and Ted Plezia at MCAP.
 Chris has appeared in many SSTE plays, including the hilarious Completely Hollywood.
 His full length play "Til My Dying Day" was staged by SSTE in March 2013 as well as numerous one act plays over the years.
 Hiw play Walter's Wish (which world premiered here) won Best Play for BroadwayWorld.com.
 Chris is the owner of the East Meadow Florist in East Meadow.
 He is also an active volunteer in the East Meadow community having served as President of both the East Meadow Kiwanis Club and the East Meadow Chamber of Commerce.